mpetrovich/dash/README.md

 Usage
 -----
-All classes and functions are available within the `Dash` namespace or one of its child namespaces, which include:
+All classes and functions are available within the `Dash` namespace.
-- `Dash\Collections`
-- `Dash\Functions`

 #### One-off operations